GottaGetSwifty/CodableWrappers/README.md

 ## Other Customization

-The architecture was built with extensibility in mind so Implementing your own custom coding is as simple as implementing the StaticCoder `protocol`.
+The architecture was built with extensibility in mind so Implementing your own custom coding is as simple as adhering to the `StaticCoder` `protocol`.
 You can then simply add `@CodingUses<YourCustomCoder>` to your property, or create a `typealias` to make it cleaner: `typealias YourCustomCoding = CodingUses<YourCustomCoder>`

-In fact all the included Property Wrappers are built the same way!
+In fact all the included Wrappers are built the same way!

 ### Full Example

 ```swift

 struct NanosecondsSince9170Coder: StaticCoder {